HadiCherkaoui/lockbox/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.
+For more information, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Current Development State
 Namespace-aware storage, tombstone deletions, and delta-sync APIs are implemented alongside the cryptographic primitives.
 Remaining work focuses on the Kubernetes controller integration.

 ## License

-This project is licensed under the AGPLv3 License - see the LICENSE file for details.
+This project is licensed under the AGPLv3 License - For more information, see [LICENSE](LICENSE).

 ## Project Status

 Active development.
-The project is currently in early stages with core cryptographic functionality implemented and server/client applications under development.
+This is a personal side project I started to learn Rust, now actively used in my homelab infrastructure.
+The Kubernetes deployment is managed via FluxCD at [gitlab.cherkaoui.ch/HadiCherkaoui/homelab-k8s-fluxcd](https://gitlab.cherkaoui.ch/HadiCherkaoui/homelab-k8s-fluxcd).